 - Single Crystal X-Ray Diffraction Facility

 Department instrumentation is exceptionally well-maintained through the combined skills of several persons expert in the operation, maintenance, and improvement of modern research instrumentation.
-Dale Ray specializes in operation and maintenance of superconducting NMR equipment and in training of graduate students for full use of these complex instruments.
-Mass spectroscopy and FTIR are a primary responsibility of Jim Faulk.
-Chuck Braun manages the chemistry stockroom.
-Department computing facilities are maintained by John Hays.
+One technician specializes in operation and maintenance of superconducting NMR equipment and in training of graduate students for full use of these complex instruments.
+Mass spectroscopy and FTIR are a primary responsibility of another technician.
+Still another staff member manages the chemistry stockroom.
+Department computing facilities are maintained by our laboratory manager.
 Shop facilities are also available, including machining and construction.

 Frank Hovorka Information Center